AntonLueders/NpT_MC_Anisotropic_Particles/README.md

 - **T:** Temperature (the program is only tested for the case where this value is set to unity)
 - **sweeps:** Number of MC sweeps (i.e., steps per particle)
 - **rate:** The particle configuration is saved every "rate" sweeps.
 - **a:** Length scale of the particles.
-For polygons, this is the distance between the center and the vertices for the regular reference body before deformation.
+For eggs, this is the semi-axis for the elliptical end.
 For ellipses, this is the larger semi-axis.
+For lenses, this is half of the particle length.
+For polygons, this is the side length for the regular reference body before deformation.
+For rhombi, this is the larger diagonal.
+- **b:** Second length scale of the particles.
+For eggs, this is the radius of the circular end.
+For ellipses, this is the smaller semi-axis.
+For lenses, this is half of the particle width.
+For rhombi, this is the smaller diagonal.
+- **q:** Aspect ratio.
+- **sigma:** Particle width.
 - **seed:** Random seed.
 - **delta:** Displacement for translational random moves.
 - **delta_r:** Displacements for rotational random moves.